fooltowise/NeroNotes/Nero's Notes/Warren Buffet's 50bn decision.md

 I did no solicitation, but more checks began coming from people I didn’t know.
 Back in New York, Graham-Newman was being liquidated.
 There was a college president up in Vermont, Homer Dodge, who had been invested with Graham, and he asked, “Ben, what should I do with my money?”
 Ben said, “Well, there’s this kid who used to work for me.…” So Dodge drove out to Omaha, to this rented house I lived in.
 I was 25, looked about 17, and acted like 12.
 He said, “What are you doing?”
 I said, “Here’s what I’m doing with my family, and I’ll do it with you.”

 Although I had no idea, age 25 was a turning point.
-I was changing my life, setting up something that would turn into a fairly good-size partnership called Berkshire Hathaway.
+I was changing my life, setting up something that would turn into a fairly good-size partnership called [[Berkshire Hathaway]].
 I wasn’t scared.
 I was doing something I liked, and I’m still doing it.